kinvolk/coding-game-service/docs/overview.md

 when that happens.
 Applications should not notify the game service of events unless they recieve the `ListenForEvent` signal as an optimisation.

-When an external event occurrs, the game service looks up the event which caused that external event to be listened for and runs any events listed in its `data.received` member.
+When an external event occurs, the game service looks up the event which caused that external event to be listened for and runs any events listed in its `data.received` member.